 “I just don’t think it’s enough.
 I think there is more work that needs to be done for Princeton to be a place that’s accessible for all people.”
 Horan is the lead coordinator of an initiative called All Bodies All Brides, which works to “make the bridal industry accessible to people with different types of disabilities.”

-Horan noted that places without stair-free entrances are still not physically accessible to those who need to enter those spaces.
+Horan noted that places without stair-free entrances are still not physically accessible to all those who need to enter those spaces.
 She also emphasized how accessibility expands beyond just physical aspects — for example, she emphasized “what sorts of lighting options there are in a space, because light can be really overstimulating for certain people.”
 Horan added her hopes for the University to continue addressing accessibility needs and to address sensitivities regarding noise, touch, and other sensory stimuli.

 Director of Disability Services Asha Nambiar outlined how, together, the map and guide are “a key representation of the AccessAbility Center’s mission to ensure that everyone in the Princeton community has equal access to campus spaces, resources, and opportunities.”